Shippable/docs/sources/platform/server/install-vault.md

 <img src="/images/platform/server/vault-existing.png" alt="Reusing an existing Vault instance">

-- Select **Existing** for **Secrets** in the **Initialize infrastructure** panel.
+- Select **Existing** for **Secrets** in the **Control plane** panel.
 - Enter the IP address of your Vault instance.
-This should be an Ubuntu 14.04 machine with ports 8200 accessible to the other Shippable components and services.
+This should be a supported OS machine with ports 8200 accessible to the other Shippable components and services.

-You will need to click the **Initialize** button after completing other sections.
-Installation progress will be shown on the right side of the Initialize panel.
+You will need to click the **Apply** button after completing other sections.
+Installation progress will be shown on the right side of the Control plane panel.

 ## Viewing configuration